ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-—lion.
+lion.
 Thomas H. Benton, in a
 speech in New York, turned to the ladies, and
 referring to his mother, said :—“ Mv mother
 asked me never to use tobacco, and I have